10 Things to Do Before You Wipe Your Computer

 Hemera/Thinkstock

-OK, by this point, you've taken care to ensure the security of your data.
-But while it might be clean on the inside, the buyer, assuming you have one, isn't going to like getting a machine that's covered with fingerprints and encrusted with pizza remnants.
+OK, by this point, your old computer is at factory settings and you've taken care to ensure the security of your personal files.
+But while it might be clean on the inside, the next owner, assuming you have one lined up, isn't going to like getting a machine that's covered with fingerprints and pizza remnants.

 So be considerate and give your old machine a good external cleaning, using a soft damp cloth and compressed air to get particles out from the crevices in your keyboard.
 If it's a desktop, you can also unscrew the door on the case and use the compressed air to clean out dust bunnies on the inside.
 For a laptop, carefully turn the machine upside down and gently shake out the crumbs and dust in the keyboard.